iamayushi07/iamayushi07/README.md

 I'm an engineering student and I'm a passionate software developer with a love for both frontend and backend technologies.

-* 🌍  I'm based in India
 * ✉️  You can contact me at [ayushikumari1024@gmail.com](mailto:ayushikumari1024@gmail.com)
-* 🧠  I'm learning Java Script
+* 🧠  I'm currently learning Java Script

 ### Skills